cleanlab/cleanlab/README.md

 ## The first practical, general algorithm for multiclass learning with noisy labels
-### Confident learning algorithms are fast, robust, and work with any probablistic classifier - see [examples](examples).
+### Confident learning algorithms are fast, robust, & work with any probablistic classifier, see [examples](examples).
 Multiclass learning with noisy labels in just three lines of code:

 ```python